microsoft/windows-docs-rs/readme.md

 # Windows API documentation for Rust

-This is an experimental documentation generator for Rust.
+This is an experimental documentation generator for the [Rust for Windows](https://github.com/microsoft/windows-rs) project.
 The documentation is published here:

 https://microsoft.github.io/windows-docs-rs/